 Social Media Challenges

-Basic challenges can be easy to share and motivate more people to donate.
+Basic challenges can be easily shared and motivate more people to donate.
 Each lung cancer fundraiser works best when it feels honest, clear, and connected to real needs.

 Long-Term Hope and Support